rbleattler/mdop-docs/mdop/app-v/appv-add-or-remove-an-administrator-with-the-management-console.md

 ms.topic: article
 ms.subservice: itpro-apps
 ---
-# How to add or remove an administrator by using the Management Console
+# How to add or remove an administrator by using the Management Console (Windows 10/11)

 [!INCLUDE [Applies to Windows client versions](../includes/applies-to-windows-client-versions.md)]